maxhoffmann/Baseliner/README.md

 # Baseliner.js

-Baseliner.js adds margin to odd elements on your page to maintain your baseline grid.
+Baseliner.js adds additional margin to odd elements on your page to maintain your baseline grid.

 Baseliner adds a margin to the bottom of elements, which don’t fit to your baseline.
-It is written in pure JavaScript, so there is no need for you to load jQuery and it works on responsive websites.
+These elements may already have margin applied. (no inline style though) It is written in pure JavaScript, so there is no need for you to load jQuery and it works on responsive websites.
 The margin is applied as `em`.

+Supported by all modern browsers (Chrome, Safari, Firefox, Opera, IE 9+)

 Default settings:

 - `selector`: 'img' (aligns images per default)
 - `lineHeight`: 24 (in pixel)
-- `space`: 0 (lines of additional margin)
 - `fontSize`: 16 (in pixel, default Browser font-size)

 ```javascript